runwiththerhythm/gig_vault/README.md

 ### The 5 Planes of UX

-⚠️ NOTE: make sure to update the text below to match your own project! ⚠️

 #### 1. Strategy

 **Purpose**
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide music fans with a dedicated tool to log, organize, and relive their live music experiences.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer users an intuitive platform to browse their personal gig history, including bands, venues, images, and media links.
+- Support users with features like statistics, reminders (“On This Day”), and media integration to make their gig history engaging and meaningful.

 **Primary User Needs**
-- Blog owners need seamless tools for publishing and managing posts and comments.
-- Registered users need the ability to engage with blog content through comments and account features.
+- Users need a simple way to record new gigs (band, venue, date, notes, images, videos).
-- Guests need the ability to browse and enjoy blog content without registration.
+- Users need the ability to browse past gigs quickly, either by date, band, or venue.
+- Users need a secure, private space where their data and memories are preserved.
+- Users want to see patterns and highlights (e.g, most seen bands, attended festivals, anniversary reminders).

 **Business Goals**
-- Foster a dynamic blogging platform with active user participation.
-- Build a sense of community through discussions and user engagement.
-- Ensure easy blog content management for owners.
+- Deliver a unique niche platform focusing specifically on live music memories
+- Encourage long-term engagement by giving users reasons to revisit (e.g., stats, reminders, multimedia playback).
+- Demonstrate a well-structured, user-centered Django web application for academic and portfolio purposes.

 #### 2. Scope

 **[Features](#features)** (see below)

 **Content Requirements**
-- Blog post management (create, update, delete, and preview).
+- Gig management (create, update, delete).
+- Band management (headliners and support artists).
+- Venue management (integrated with Mapbox Search JS).
+- Image upload and cover image selection (via Cloudinary).
-- Comment moderation and management tools.
+- YouTube video linking and auto-search.
-- User account features (register, log in, edit/delete comments).
-- Notification system for comment approval status.
-- 404 error page for lost users.
+- Stats and insights (total gigs, most-seen band, “On This Day”).
+- User authentication (signup, login, logout).
+- Dashboard view with upcoming and attended gigs.
+- Error handling pages (e.g., 404, 500).

 #### 3. Structure

 **Information Architecture**
 - **Navigation Menu**:
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Home, Dashboard, My Gigs, Add Gig, Logout..
 - **Hierarchy**:
-  - Blog content displayed prominently for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Dashboard and “My Gigs” provide a clear overview of past and upcoming gigs.
+  - Gig detail pages highlight band, venue, and media.
+  - Create/Edit forms use autocomplete for bands/venues, with clear CTAs for “add new”.

 **User Flow**
-1. Guest users browse blog content → read posts and see commenter names.
-2. Guest users register for an account → log in to leave comments.
-3. Registered users leave comments → receive a pending approval notification.
-4. Blog owners create, update, and manage posts → moderate comments.
-5. Blog owners approve or reject comments → manage user interactions.
+1. Guest user visits Landing Page → learns about Gig Vault, sees a call-to-action to sign up or log in.
+2. User signs up or logs in → gains access to Dashboard and gig tools.
+3. User creates a gig entry → fills band, venue, date, adds images/videos.
+4. User browses past gigs or adds new ones over time → personal archive grows into a complete music history.
+5. User explores stats → checks most-seen bands etc.

 #### 4. Skeleton